Ken Gatward: Operation Squabble

 They first attempted the raid on 13 May, but encountered poor weather after crossing the French coast.
 They were under orders to return if this happened.
 On 12 June 1942, Gatward and Fern took off again at 11:29 hours from RAF Thorney Island in heavy rain.
 Initial weather conditions of ten tenths cloud at 2,000 feet with heavy precipitation were encountered and the aircraft set course for the target at 11:31 hours.
-Crossing the French coast a few miles eastward of Fécamp at 11:58 hours, the cloud cover thinned out and by the time they reached Rouen there was bright sunshine.
-With excellent visibility the aircraft passed over the suburbs of Paris at a very low altitude and some light flak was encountered for the first time.
+Crossing the French coast a few miles eastward of Fécamp at 11:58 hours, the cloud cover thinned and by the time they reached Rouen there was bright sunshine.
+With excellent visibility the aircraft passed over the suburbs of Paris at a very low altitude and some light flak was encountered.
 He circled the Eiffel Tower at 12:27 hours.
 During this low-level flying he suffered a bird strike in his starboard engine radiator, but managed to fly on.
 At approximately 12:28 hours he banked to port and headed towards the Champs-Élysées.

 The intelligence information about the time of the parade was incorrect so there were no German soldiers to strafe, but Fern released the first Tricolour down the flare chute over the Arc de Triomphe.
 Gatward then attacked the Ministre de la Marine in the Place de la Concorde, and strafed the building with 20 mm cannon shells, scattering German sentries.
 Fern then dropped the second Tricolour.